 2. Child benefit

-You can claim German child benefit for your children if:
+You can claim taxable child benefit for your children if:

-- You are citizen of an EU member state, Iceland, Liechtenstein, Norway (EEA countries) or Switzerland,
+- You are a citizen of a member state of the European Union (EU), Iceland, Liechtenstein, Norway or Switzerland,

-- You have a place of residence or your usual place of residence in Germany and are therefore unrestrictedly subject to income tax.
-If you do not live in Germany or have your usual place of residence, but earn at least 90% of your income in Germany, you can be treated as having unlimited income upon application to the Tax Office.
+- You have a place of residence or your usual place of residence in Germany and are therefore unrestrictedly subject to income tax,

 Please note: During the first three months after changing your place of residence or establishing your habitual residence in Germany, you are not entitled to child benefit if you have no domestic income during this time.
-This includes income from your work (non-self-employed or self-employed) or income from commercial operations (§ 2 para.
-1 No. 1 to 4 Income Tax Act).
+This includes income from your work (employed or self-employed) or income from business operations.

 You usually receive child benefit for children up until their 18th birthday.
 These include:

-The application for child benefit must be submitted to the Family Benefits Office by the parent with whom the child lives.
-Child benefit amounts to 219 Euro per month for the first and second child, 225 Euro for the third child and 250 Euro for each additional child.
+The application for child benefit must be submitted to the Family Benefits Office responsible by the parent with whom the child lives.
+From 1 January 2023, child benefit will be EUR 250 per month for each child.

-Please note: From 1 January 2018, shorter deadlines apply for retrospective applications for child benefit.
-After receipt of your application, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.
+Please note: Once the application has been received, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.

 3. Supplementary child allowance

 The supplementary child allowance according to § 6a of the Federal Child Benefits Act (BKGG) supports parents whose monthly income is insufficient to cover the needs of the family fully.
-Its purpose is to ensure that parents are not dependent on receiving Unemployment benefit II because of their children.
-The supplementary child allowance is a maximum of 185 Euro per child per month and, together with child benefit and, if applicable, housing benefit, covers the average needs of children.
-Those who receive the supplementary child allowance are also entitled to benefits for education and participation and are exempt from daycare fees.
+From 1 January 2023, the supplementary child allowance will be a maximum of EUR 250 per month per child and, together with child benefit and, if applicable, housing benefit, will cover the average needs of children.
+Those who receive the supplementary child allowance are also entitled to benefits for education and participation.

 Parents are entitled to supplementary child allowance for their children if